kingston85/brightwood-hsms/README.md

   and section summaries (Teacher), and personal attendance/grades/fees (Student/Parent).
 - **Students** — full CRUD, search & filter by class/section, student
-  profile with attendance rate, average score and fee balance at a glance.
+  profile with attendance rate, average score and fee balance at a glance, and an optional real profile photo (see "Profile Photos" below).
-- **Teachers** — staff records, subject specialty, class-teacher assignment.
+- **Teachers** — staff records, subject specialty, class-teacher assignment, and an optional real profile photo.
 - **Subjects** — admin manages the school's subject list (name + subject code, with duplicate-code validation), used throughout timetables, gradebook and exam scheduling; a subject in use shows how many